What to Expect

-The 3 & 4 year olds (Preschool) have a class which goes from Sunday School hour, all the way through Worship Service.
+The 3 & 4-year-olds (Preschool) have a class that goes from Sunday School hour, all the way through Worship Service.
 Early 5’s – 3rd grade (Primary) have Sunday School hour, then go into the sanctuary for the music portion and are dismissed for the remainder of the worship service to go to their Primary Church while you are attending the service in the sanctuary.
-The last Sunday of the month, grades 4-6 also leave the sanctuary after the music and go to Junior Church.
+On the last Sunday of the month, grades 4-6 also leave the sanctuary after the music and go to Junior Church.

 Please know that you are more than welcome to keep your children with you during the morning service if you prefer.

 At Hunter’s Creek Community Church (HCCC), we offer various opportunities for you to worship.
 Our Sunday School for children of all ages, along with our Adult Bible Fellowship classes begin at 9:15 a.m. on Sunday mornings.
 Our worship service begins at 10:30 a.m.
 You’ll hear both current and traditional hymns, choir numbers as well as other special musical presentations under the leadership of Pastor Joel.
 In all of our worship services, our main focus is that you would come in and be a part of worshiping God, singing to the audience of one.

 The sermon, usually delivered by Pastor Dale, is relevant, creative, and challenging.

 At 6 p.m. on Sundays, we have an evening service at which typically Pastor Dale will engage on a special topic, or have a discussion on the morning message.